M1841 12-pounder howitzer: American Civil War

 George B. McClellan was part of the American Military Commission to Europe of 1856 where he observed the new French Canon obusier de 12 which incorporated the functions of both field gun and howitzer.
 He recognized the superiority of the new cannon – called the Napoleon – over mixed batteries.
 When McClellan took command of the Federal forces in the summer of 1861, he approved the recommendations of William Farquhar Barry.
-These included replacing the 20 year old smoothbore cannons with the 12-pounder Napoleon and organizing 6-gun batteries of all the same caliber.
-After the First Battle of Bull Run on 25 July 1861, the US Army in the east had 650 gunners manning nine batteries of mostly mixed calibers.
+These included replacing the 20 year old smoothbore cannons and howitzers with the 12-pounder Napoleon and organizing 6-gun batteries of all the same caliber.
+After the First Battle of Bull Run on 25 July 1861, the Union Army in the Eastern Theater had 650 gunners manning nine batteries of mostly mixed calibers.
 By March 1862 the Army of the Potomac had 92 batteries of 520 guns manned by 12,500 soldiers and pulled by 11,000 horses.

-At the Battle of Pea Ridge on 6–7 March 1862, both armies were equipped with Model 1841-vintage artillery pieces and the weapons were organized in mixed batteries.
+At the Battle of Pea Ridge in the Western Theater on 6–7 March 1862, both armies were equipped with Model 1841-vintage artillery pieces and most of the weapons were organized in mixed batteries.
 Nearly all the Union batteries were made up of four smoothbore or rifled 6-pounder field guns and two 12-pounder howitzers.
-The units were the 2nd Ohio Battery, 4th Ohio Battery, 1st Iowa Independent Battery Light Artillery, 3rd Iowa Independent Battery Light Artillery, 1st Independent Battery Indiana Light Artillery, Battery "A", 2nd Illinois Light Artillery Regiment, and Elbert's 1st Missouri Flying Battery.
+The units were Battery A, 2nd Illinois, 1st Indiana Battery, 1st Iowa Battery, 3rd Iowa Battery, 2nd Ohio Battery, 4th Ohio Battery, and Elbert's 1st Missouri Flying Battery.
 Welfley's Independent Missouri Battery was armed with four 12-pounder howitzers and two 12-pounder field guns.
-Many of the Confederate units at Pea Ridge were mixed batteries.
-Batteries armed with two 12-pounder howitzers were Provence's and Gaines's Arkansas batteries, Landis's, Guibor's, and MacDonald's Missouri batteries and Good's Texas Battery.
-Wade's Missouri battery had four 12-pounder howitzers and two 6-pounder field guns.
+Most of the Confederate artillery units at Pea Ridge were mixed batteries.
+Batteries armed with two 12-pounder howitzers were Provence's and Gaines's Arkansas batteries, Landis', Guibor's, and MacDonald's Missouri batteries and Good's Texas Battery.
+Wade's Missouri Battery had four 12-pounder howitzers and two 6-pounder field guns.